elifesciences/tech-team/incidents/2019-09-30-journal-cms-full-database.md

 16:07 database state goes from `Modifying` to `Backing up`

-17:13 @nlisgo runs a [production deployment](https://alfred.elifesciences.org/job/prod-journal-cms/375/console) but fails on a `/covers` unrelated error
+17:13 @nlisgo runs a [production deployment](https://alfred.elifesciences.org/job/prod-journal-cms/375/console) but fails on a `/covers` smoke test unrelated error.
+This was already failing before to the deploy to the best of our knowledge.

 2019-10-02 09:29 updating prod with Infrastructure as Code